 Having a health check provides important health information for you and your doctor.

 Staying on top of your health is important.
-It helps to identify potential illnesses or chronic diseases before they occur.
+A health check can helps to identify potential illnesses or chronic diseases before they occur.
 It is much easier to look at ways to prevent these things from occurring, rather than treatment.
+It is also a chance for you to chat with your healthcare team about anything that is worrying you or that you might need support with.
+It is your health check so your priorities are important.

 What happens at the health check?

 Having the health check can take up to an hour.
-A Practice Nurse, Aboriginal Health Worker or Aboriginal and Torres Starlit Islander Health Practitioner may assist the doctor to perform this health check.
-They will record information about your health, such as your blood pressure, blood sugar levels, height and weight.
-You might also have a blood test or urine test.
+It usually involves more people than the doctor, a Practice Nurse, Aboriginal and Torres Strait Islander Health Practitioner or Health Worker may also be involved in your health check.
+They will record information about your health, such as your health priorities or goals, measure things like your blood pressure, blood sugar levels, height and weight.
+You might also be asked if you are comfortable to have a blood test or urine test.
 It is also an opportunity to talk about the health of your family.

-Only about 30 per cent of Aboriginal and Torres Strait Islander people are accessing the 715 health check.
-Resources have been developed to help improve the uptake of 715 health checks in the community.
+Currently only about 30 per cent of Aboriginal and Torres Strait Islander people are accessing the 715 health check.
+Resources have been developed to help improve the uptake of health checks in the community.
 These are available for patients, community organisations, PHNs and GP clinics to download or order

 Video Case Studies